The Truth About Alternative Weighting Methodologies (And ETFs)

 Dividend Weight = Value Stocks

 It should also be noted that dividend-weighted indexes (as well as dividend yield-weighted indexes) will exclude stocks that do not make distributions.
-In some cases, that means missing out on impressive returns; AAPL, which has skyrocketed in recent years, won’t be found in any dividend-weighted ETF [see also 12 High-Yielding Commodities For 2012].
+In some cases, that means missing out on impressive returns; AAPL, which skyrocketed over 2008 to 2011, wouldn’t have been found in any dividend-weighted ETF, as it did not pay a dividend at the time [see also 12 High-Yielding Commodities For 2012].

 Revenue Weight = Low Margin, High Debt Companies